i7solar/i7solar/README.md

 ### 🔭 I’m currently working on:
     - SolarSystems, a suite of e-commerce request-based automation solutions housed in one core software application.
 (GO)
-    - Personal Projects in GO, Python, C#, or C.
+    - Personal Projects in GO, C#, or C.

 ### 🌱 I’m currently learning:
     - Advanced GO design patterns/implementations.